NToepke/ECEFinalProject/README.md

 GTests used to verify the stability of our project's code.
 Docker container compatibility to allow for our project to be easily deployed on any environment.

-To run our project: Utilize the docker container, and run the container to create a docker image, which will automatically compile and launch the game.
+To run our project: Utilize the docker container provided at this link: or use the command: docker build -t escaperoom .

+then run the container as an interactable image by running the command: docker run --rm -it escaperoom